Accidental spills on expensive leather furniture are stressful! But don’t worry – if you act quickly – most messes won’t result in permanent damage.

 Step 1: Absorb The Spill

-If a spill is liquid, absorb as much as possible with a microfiber cleaning cloth (Amazon).
+If the spill is liquid, absorb as much as possible with a microfiber cleaning cloth (Amazon).
 For other spills, start by removing the mess and wiping down the area.
 Try to remove as much of the mess as possible so the leather cleaner (in the next step) can work effectively.

 Step 2: Wash With Leather Cleaner

 Next, wet the soft bristle brush with warm water, and then start washing the leather thoroughly.
 Using a small amount of leather cleaner, and a small amount of water on the brush will provide enough moisture to dampen the leather and make it slightly wet.
-However, leather and the stuffing inside of a sofa doesn’t appreciate being completely soaked, so make sure to use the water sparingly.

 Scrub vigorously in a circular pattern until the stain is no longer visible.
 If you’re trying to remove an old stain, you may need re-apply additional saddle soap if stain doesn’t start lifting within the first few minutes of scrubbing.